Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Photon Counting for postmerger detection and inference

-The application of BNS post-merger signals is subtly different.
-For each BNS event, the event-level parameters, such as the post-merger peak frequency or phase, are not random but rather fully determined by $h_{\textrm{sig}, \theta}$.
-However, when combining these event-level parameters to hierarchically compute population-level parameters, such as the NS EoS or the mass distribution, there is an element of randomness.
-The exact realization of the observed event is a random draw from the population distribution, be it the NS mass or the signal phase.\footnote{Translating the stochastic signal to the terminology, the ``event-level parameters'' would be the complex GW amplitude in each frequency bin which are hierarchically combined to the ``population-level'' power spectrum.} In reality, we have a mixture of deterministic and random parameters.
+{The application of BNS postmerger signals is subtly different, as these signals are stochastic on a per-event basis due to marginalized parameters.
+The parameter being estimated, $R_{1.6}$ -- a proxy for the EoS, is not random per-event but is unknown over the population.
+In each measured event, this astrophysical parameter is deterministically mapped to waveform center frequency, which is thus also not expected to be stochastic per event.
+This BNS frequency-estimation application does not yet have a complete analytic justification for acceleration through photon counting, so our arguments here are heuristic and serve as motivation for the subsequent full calculations.} For each BNS event, the event-level parameters, such as the postmerger peak frequency or phase, are not random but rather determined by $h_{\textrm{sig}, \theta}$.
+However, when combining these event-level parameters to hierarchically compute population-level parameters, such as the NS EoS or the mass distribution, there is an element of randomness due to imperfect knowledge or estimation of $\theta$ on each event.
+The exact realization of the observed event is a random draw from the population distribution, be it the NS mass or the signal phase.\footnote{Translating the stochastic signal to the terminology, the ``event-level parameters'' would be the complex GW amplitude in each frequency bin which are hierarchically combined to the ``population-level'' power spectrum.} Thus, this application reflects a mixture of deterministic and random parameters.
 While all BNSs share the same EoS, each signal has a random phase drawn from (presumably) a uniform distribution.
 Prior work shows a quantum measurement advantage to photon counting for measuring population-level random parameters, i.e., a population distribution with some width~\cite{Gardner:2024frf}.
 This work examines population-deterministic parameters, i.e., BNS radius and EoS, while nuisance parameters that have to be marginalized over, e.g., the phase, are population-level random.

 The crucial difference between photon counting and past incremental improvements in the readout of GW detectors --- heterodyne (initial LIGO) to DC readout (advanced LIGO) to (upcoming) balanced homodyne readout (A+ LIGO)~\cite{fritschel2014balanced} --- is that photon counting \emph{fundamentally changes the output measurement data}.
 Rather than recording a continuous representation of the strain present on the detector, instead a discrete set of photon counts are recorded for a discrete set of elements of a temporal mode basis.
 The basic operational configuration of the detector remains unaltered, including the fringe offset that enables homodyne readout.
 Different readout schemes can be chosen per frequency band, for instance photon counting above $1\,$kHz where quantum noise dominates and standard homodyne readout below this frequency.